Charles L. Carpenter: USS Gold Star – 1934

-In 1934 Gold Star was a veteran Q-Ship dealing with communications intelligence as she moved from port to port and while in port.
-As a station ship she was assigned to monitor 1) Internal Japanese Fleet frequencies 2) Frequencies measurements and DF or direction finder azimuths.
+In 1934, Gold Star was a veteran Q-Ship dealing with communications intelligence.
+As a station ship, she was assigned to monitor internal Japanese Fleet frequencies and make frequency measurements and direction finder azimuths.
 She had three intercept operators and one chief radioman supervised by an officer.
-This all started in 1933 during the reconstruction of the Japanese fleet by Tokyo.
-Gold Star along with ground stations at Guam, Olongapo and Beijing provided significant intelligence before the Japanese attack on Pearl Harbor on December 7, 1941.
+This all started in 1933, during the reconstruction of the Japanese fleet by Tokyo.
+Gold Star—along with ground stations at Guam, Olongapo, and Beijing—provided significant intelligence before the Japanese attack on Pearl Harbor on December 7, 1941.

-As a side note – Carpenter had married Dorothy Gertrude Hanna on August 8, 1931 and had a child, Charles Lorain Carpenter, Jr. on August 31, 1934.
-His wife "Dottie" had the unique experience of sailing in Gold Star with her husband and their infant son – who was named "Skipper" while on board the ship.
+Carpenter had married Dorothy Gertrude Hanna on August 8, 1931, and had a child, Charles Lorain Carpenter Jr., on August 31, 1934.
+His wife, "Dottie", had the unique experience of sailing on the Gold Star with her husband and their infant son, who was named "Skipper" while on board the ship.
 The ship, with Carpenter's new family, conducted seven loops of about seven weeks each around the Orient.
-Some of the other officers and senior Petty Officers were permitted to have their families with them for much shorter times when the ship sailed from Guam.
-It appears that the Carpenter family received the most benefit from this unique window dressing distraction.
-It is unknown if Carpenter's wife was ever aware that while the ship visited various ports like in Japan like Miki-Ko, Nagasaki, Kobe, Nagoya, and Yokohama that part of the ship was spying on the Japanese.
+Some of the other officers and senior petty officers were permitted to have their families with them for much shorter periods when the ship sailed from Guam.
+It appears that the Carpenter family received the most benefit from this unique window-dressing distraction.
+It is unknown if Carpenter's wife was ever aware that while the ship visited various ports in Japan like Miki-Ko, Nagasaki, Kobe, Nagoya, and Yokohama, part of the ship was spying on the Japanese.